ziyao-zhao/Greater-Manchester-Tweet-Redistribution/README.md

 >
 > ## Academic Context
 >
-> This project is based on a university coursework assignment involving the implementation of the weighted redistribution algorithm from Huck et al. (2015).
+> This repository is adapted from a university coursework project.
 >
-> While the underlying programming techniques were learned through weekly course practicals, the complete workflow, adaptation, analysis, visualisation, and project presentation were completed by the author.
+>The core method was introduced in class, and the implementation, results, and write-up presented here were completed by the author.
 >

 ---